Molecular alterations in prostate cancer

 Quantitative tissue analysis of cancer

-We query cancer growth patterns in tissue combining this to molecular information in order to better understand how cancer develops and grows.
-In our tissue analysis collaboration projects we search for better ways to image, visualise, and quantitatively analyse histology, utilizing multiple and novel imaging modalities as well as digital pathology, machine learning, and AI tools.
+We query cancer growth patterns in tissue and combine this to molecular information in order to better understand how cancer develops and grows.
+We search for better ways to image, visualize, and quantitatively analyse histology, utilizing multiple and novel imaging modalities as well as digital pathology, machine learning, and AI tools.

 We belong to the international ERA PerMed-funded ABCAP consortium, aim of which is to develop and validate novel state-of-the-art deep learning-based computer models for improved routine histopathology classification and for refined patient stratification in breast cancer.
 Within the consortium, we test the utility of different microscopic and spectroscopic methods in AI-based cancer tissue identification and grading.

 Ehteshami Bejnordi et al. 2017 JAMA: Diagnostic Assessment of Deep Learning Algorithms for Detection of Lymph Node Metastases in Women With Breast Cancer.